Somerset County Cricket Club in 2011: Champions League Twenty20

 By finishing as runners-up in the Friends Life t20, Somerset qualified to compete in the 2011 Champions League Twenty20, for the second time.
-Somerset faced squad problems in the buildup to the tournament with Marcus Trescothick no longer travelling overseas due to health reasons, Kieron Pollard choosing his IPL franchise Mumbai Indians over Somerset and both wicket-keepers Jos Buttler and Craig Kieswetter missing due to international commitments for the first two matches.
+Somerset faced squad problems in the buildup to the tournament with Marcus Trescothick no longer travelling overseas for health reasons, Kieron Pollard choosing his IPL franchise Mumbai Indians over Somerset and both wicket-keepers Jos Buttler and Craig Kieswetter missing due to international commitments for the first two matches.

 Qualifier stage standings

 Note: Pld = Played, W = Wins, L = Losses, NR = No result, Pts = Points, NRR = Net run rate.